 - Baker-Polito Administration announce COVID-19 Measures to Ensure Readiness for Fall and Winter - Mayor Sarno and HHS Commissioner Helen Caulton-Harris announced guidelines for Halloween.
-No door-to-door trick or treating but other events would be allowed that could help limit potential community spread - Mayor Sarno met with Pam Peebles, Director with the TJO Animal Control and Adoption Center for an update on their operations during the pandemic - Mayor Sarno and HHS Commissioner Helen Caulton-Harris joined with members from the City's emergency action response team for a workshop virtual meeting to discuss the City's emergency response efforts during emergency events - Situations that are responded to include: - COVID-19 Coronavirus pandemic - Winter weather preparedness - Influenza (Flu) preparedness - Stop the Spread Initiative has been extended until January 15, 2021
+No door-to-door trick or treating but other events would be allowed that could help limit potential community spread - Mayor Sarno and HHS Commissioner Helen Caulton-Harris held a neighborhood council/association Zoom meeting to provide a COVID-19 update for our city's neighborhood councils and to discuss coordinated efforts to help mitigate the community spread of the virus and to educate our residents on the importance of washing hands, wearing a face mask, etc.